 In some scenes just a few drops of Ripley's blood burns through thick metal.
 When Ripley undergoes surgery, the alien is removed with forceps and in a deleted scene Gediman holds open her chest with spreaders, her blood should also burn the surgical tools.

 After the operation, Ripley is held in a "staging area" in

 what looks like a thin sleeping bag.
 In the first scene her legs and her head clearly stick out.
 In the next scene, she is inside the bag and has to slice it open with her fingernails.

 With the release of this film, the Alien Trilogy VHS set became the Alien Saga.
 However on DVD, it was renamed to the Alien "Quadrilogy".
 Quadrilogy is not a real word.
-There is already a word for a series of four: "Tetralogy".
+The legitimate word for a series of four is "Tetralogy".

 In the first three films, it takes an extremely long time (long enough to require freezing of the passengers) to get between populated places in space.
 In this film, the ship is able to travel from "unregulated space" to Earth itself in as little as three hours.
 However, we have no idea what "unregulated space" is (it could be very near Earth for all we know) and there have been two hundred years of technological development since the first three films anyway.